rwblokzijl/Msc-thesis-EuroToken/thesis.md

 delegates forming cartels, as the weight of each user's vote is proportional to the size of their wallet.

-The double spending problem has many potential solutions, all with their own set of trade-offs.
-A payment solution that aims to scale to a global level using distributed technologies must careful balance double-spending, scalability and decentralisation.
+The double spending problem has many potential solutions, all with their own sets of trade-offs.
+A payment solution that aims to scale to a global level using distributed technologies must carefully balance double-spending, scalability and decentralisation.

 ## The problem of offline digital payments